• Skip to primary navigation

 There is a very nice private reserve called Mistico Hanging Bridges near Lake Arenal that has several hanging bridges.
 The bridges let you get high in the rain forest canopy for beautiful views and better wildlife watching opportunities.

-This emerald green waterfall is only 15 minutes from town and you can swim and lay in the refreshing water.
-Read our guide to visiting Fortuna waterfall here.
-You can also visit El Salto, which is the local spot downriver of the Arenal River.
+This emerald green waterfall is only 15 minutes from downtown and you can swim in the refreshing water.
+Read our guide to visiting La Fortuna waterfall here.
+You can also visit El Salto, which is the local spot downriver of the Fortuna River.

 Hot springs